padlocbio/padloc/README.md

 ### Conda (recommended)

-PADLOC can be installed by cloning or downloading this github repository and running the setup script.
+It is recommended that PADLOC be installed via conda.

 ```bash
 # Install PADLOC into a new conda environment